Kwame Kwei-Armah: Career as a playwright

 He was elected a Fellow of the Royal Society of Literature in 2014.

 He is also a patron of the Shakespeare Schools Festival, a charity that enables school children across the UK to perform Shakespeare in professional theatres.

 Kwei-Armah wrote and directed the world premiere of Marley, a musical based on the life and music of Bob Marley which ran at Center Stage, Baltimore in May and June 2015.
 In March and April 2017 the musical made its UK premiere in a new production (rewritten by Kwei Armah) at the Birmingham Repertory Theatre under a new title One Love: The Bob Marley Musical.

 In October 2016 Kwei-Armah directed the European premiere of One Night in Miami by the award-winning, black, US playwright Kemp Powers.
 One Night in Miami ran from 6 October to 3 December 2016 at the Donmar Warehouse in London's West End.
 The all-black cast portrays the friendship between four of the most celebrated black icons in American history at a pivotal moment in their lives: 22-year-old boxing champion Cassius Clay, on the brink of becoming Muhammad Ali, celebrates his world heavyweight championship title with controversial civil rights activist Malcolm X, along with singer songwriter Sam Cooke and NFL champion footballer Jim Brown.
 The action takes place in a Miami hotel room, watched over by Nation of Islam security.

 Kwei-Armah collaborated with Idris Elba on the musical Tree, which premiered at the Manchester International Festival in 2019.

 Kwei-Armah was a credited lyricist on the ArrDee and Cat Burns single "Home for My Heart", which was released on 9 March 2023.
 The single debuted at number 35 on the UK Singles Chart.

+In 2026, Kwei-Armah's musical CrazySexyCool, about the girl group TLC, opened at the Arena Stage in Washington, D.C.